Published on October 24th, 2016 | by Jim Lee0

 How can we meet other threats such as cyber security?

 The White Paper recognised that Ireland, like most of Europe, has a highly developed infrastructure that is, in most cases, almost entirely dependent on information and communication technologies (ICT).
 Critical national infrastructure such as energy, water, social welfare, telecommunications, banking and healthcare are dependent on ICT not just to operate effectively, but to operate at all.
 It also recognised that cyber threat exists for government and public utilities as well as for commercial entities and individuals.
+It is better to see Nettitude web site for further information.
 The Government has decided that the primary focus of the Department of Defence and the Defence Forces, will nevertheless, remain the protection of Defence networks.
 In relation to specific assistance from the Defence Organisation, two members of the Defence Forces have been seconded to the Department of Communications, Energy and Natural Resources Computer Security Incident Response Team (CSIRT-IE).
 Also, as in any emergency/crisis situation, once Defence systems are supported, the Department of Defence and the Defence Forces will provide support to the CSIRT-IE team in so far as resources allow.

 Across the water, the UK Ministry of Defence (MoD) and the Defence Secretary Michael Fallon MP, have taken the issue more seriously, with announced on 20th October, that the UK will invest up to £265 million (around €297.8 million), to boost the defence of military cyber systems, The investment, which supports the new Cyber Vulnerability Investigations (CVI) programme, will help the MoD better understand cyber risks.